owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

-To understand these problems better as well as to figure out possible solutions, I would like to walk you through some enterprise patterns from the same book that Rails' architecture heavily base upon.
+To understand these problems better as well as to figure out possible solutions, I would like to walk you through some enterprise patterns from the same book that Rails' architecture heavily bases upon.

 Note that the patterns I am mentioning here will benefit more for complex applications, for example, an e-commerce web application selling